code0monkey1/-Javascript-oop/tutorial.md

 >
 >A function that is called immediately after it is defined

-`One of the primary uses for IIFE's is to create private scope (i.e., private state).`
++ One of the primary uses for IIFE's is to create private scope (i.e., private state).

-`And because the function expressed is called immediately, the IIFE wraps up the code nicely so that we don't pollute the global scope.`
++ Because the function expressed is called immediately, the IIFE wraps up the code nicely so that we don't pollute the global scope.`

++ If you simply have a one-time task (e.g., initializing an application), an IIFE is a great way to get something done without polluting your the global environment with extra variables.`

 ###### Passing Arguments into IIFE's